 I’m In Debt.
 What Can I Do?

-If you’re wondering where to begin, you are not alone.
+If you’re wondering how to eliminate credit card debt you are not alone.
 Wages have stagnated and expenses risen during and after the Great Recession.
 According to a report by the Pew Charitable Trusts, mortgage debt has more than doubled.
 For low-income households, debt has increased from one-fifth their income in 2007 to one-half by 2013.

 That’s a lot of red ink.
 So much that lot of consumers don’t even want to look at it.
 Buck up, people.
 You can’t win a battle if you don’t know what you’re fighting.